wright-jordan-n/zoe-interpreter/README.md

 // The string "Hello, World!"
 "Hello, World!"

-// The integer value of the character "e"
+// The integer value of the character 'e'
 "Hello, World!"[1]
 ```